ReactiveX/rxjs/MIGRATION.md

 ## Schedulers Renamed

-The names of the Schedulers in RxJS 4 were based off of the Rx.NET implentation.
+The names of the Schedulers in RxJS 4 were based off of the Rx.NET implementation.
 Consequently, some of the names didn't make sense in a JavaScript context (for example: `currentThread` when there's only one thread anyhow).

 |RxJS 4|RxJS 5||